-The day is approaching when high school seniors receive their diploma, hug their parents, and set their sights on the next step in their life–college.
+The day is quickly approaching when high school seniors receive their diploma, hug their parents, and leave for college.
 It is an exciting and, sometimes, terrifying time for students and parents alike.

-Many students owe a significant amount of money before they receive their first “real” paycheck.
+Many students owe a significant amount of money before they even receive their first “real” paycheck.
 Some graduates don’t financially recover from their college years for an entire decade.
 So how can you, a parent, help?
-Talk to them about it.

 Consider teaching your high school senior these money lessons:

 3. Debt is a burden.
 Tell them about your experience with debt.
 Talk to them about the statistics above.
-Help them understand that those who have that type of debt often carry it for a really long time.
+Help them understand that those who have that type of debt often carry it for several years.
 Student loan debt is forcing college graduates to delay goals, like owning a home, for several years.
 You can easily graduate in your early twenties and still be paying the bill in your thirties.
-Let your child know that credit card companies don’t give them money—they give them loans with very high interest rates and expensive penalties.
+Let them know that credit card companies don’t give you money—they give you loans with very high interest rates and expensive penalties.

 4. Instant gratification often leads to delayed financial health.
 There will be endless opportunities to spend money in college.
 Encourage them not to fall into the spending trap.
 Explain the power of delayed gratification—obtaining something great in the future by postponing something small in the present.

 6. God is the owner and provider of everything.
 All money is God’s money.
 This necessitates good management of money.
-Share the Parable of the Talents with them.
-Show your child how God provides us with money to ultimately advance his Kingdom.
-Show them how God uses our financial generosity to impact lives for his sake.
+Share the Parable of the Talents.
+Show them how God provides us with money to ultimately advance his Kingdom.
+Show them how God uses our financial generosity to advance his Kingdom.

 Set your high school senior up for future financial success.
 Help them avoid becoming another debt-laden college graduate.
 Help them to give generously, save wisely, and live appropriately.